The ABCs of Personal Finance

 When it comes to financial literacy, many Canadians seem to have room for improvement.
-That's why this fall, more school boards across Canada will introduce new curricula aimed at helping students from elementary age through to high school graduate with a firmer grasp on money and personal finance.
+That's why more school boards across Canada have introduced new curricula aimed at helping students from elementary age through to high school graduate with a firmer grasp on money and personal finance.

 But if parents are willing to invest the time, it's possible to instill principles of smart money management even before it comes up in the classroom.
 Young people of all ages can learn valuable lessons about money at home.

 "We believe in demystifying money," said Matt Beauchamp, a Calgary father of two who blogs about his home life at Dashing Dad.